Call Us! Button

 Feathered Friends

-Birds are the only animals with feathers.
+Here are some fun facts about birds: They are the only animals with feathers.
 However, not every bird has feathers on its head.
 Vultures, ostriches, and marabou storks are all bald.

 Polly Loves To Boogie